Waterford–Mallow railway line: Route

 From Waterford to Dungarvan has some significant 1 in 66 inclines to two summits.

 In 2022 a Greenway was proposed along the old route from Mallow to Dungarvan.

 Services

-The Fishguard & Rosslare Railways & Harbours Company gained authority to run a boat service from Fishguard, Wales to Rosslare Harbour in 1895.
+The Fishguard and Rosslare Railways and Harbours Company gained authority to run a boat service from Fishguard, Wales to Rosslare Harbour in 1895.
 The GS&WR were then able to run a service notably including a twelve-wheeled dining car from Rosslare routing via Waterford and Mallow at considerable convenience for travellers going to Cork City and further south-west.